twodogs15/CppMatrixLibrary/README.md

 ## Installation
 Place EMatrix.h in the directory of your choosing.
 Tell your compiler where it is.
-For g++, add -I\<your directory\>; see the provided Makefile for an example.
+For g++, add -I\<your directory\>; with cmake, see the provided CMakeLists.txt for an example.
 In your code, #include "EMatrix.h" where you need to and off you go.

 ## Dependencies
 If one needs to take a matrix inverse or determinant of only 2x2 or 3x3